-New Narratives supports dozens of investigations into climate, land and water justice in West Africa each year.
+New Narratives supports dozens of investigations into extractives industries and climate, land and water justice in West Africa each year.
 We shine a spotlight on the impacts on real people here on the frontlines of climate change.
-IN Ghana our work has focused on the dramatic impacts of air pollution.
+In Ghana our work has focused on the dramatic impacts of air pollution.
+In Liberia and Sierra Leone we have shone a spotlight on mining and oil industries as well as climate justice.
 We have highlighted the work of changemakers and supported the work of civil society organizations bringing transparency to these crucial sectors.
 See some of our work here.
-We thank our donors – the Clean Air Fund, American Jewish World Service, Australian Aid, German Development Cooperation, and Norad – for support.
+We thank our donors – the Clean Air Fund, American Jewish World Service, the Swedish and US embassies in Liberia, and German Development Cooperation – for supporting this work.

 Liberia on Verge of Delisting from Global Extractives Transparency Body Risking further Blow to Economy